Abu Ayyub al-Masri

-Entry in militant groups
+Early life and militant career

 Abdel Moneim Ezz El-Din Ali Al-Badawi was born in Kafr Al Asar, Sharqia Governorate, Egypt.
 (Note: In a November 2010 interview by Kuwaiti news outlet al-Jarida with Ibrahim al-Banna, a senior leader of Al-Qaeda in the Arabian Peninsula, who met with Abu Hamza while he was in Yemen, claimed that Abu Hamza's real name was Abd-al-Mun’im al-Badawi, which supported an earlier 2009 al-Qaeda statement describing the makeup of a new "War Cabinet".)
-He joined the Muslim Brotherhood and, according to General Caldwell, joined Ayman al-Zawahiri's Egyptian Islamic Jihad in 1982, where he "worked with Zawahiri."
-Al-Masri went to Afghanistan in 1999, where he became affiliated with the Al-Qaeda network and attended Osama bin Laden's al-Farouk camp, becoming an expert with explosives.
+He joined the Muslim Brotherhood and joined Ayman al-Zawahiri's organization, Egyptian Islamic Jihad, in 1982.
+Al-Masri and al-Zawahiri worked together.
+Al-Masri went to Afghanistan in 1999, where he became affiliated with the al-Qaeda militant organization and attended al-Qaeda leader Osama bin Laden's al-Farouk camp, becoming an expert with explosives.

-Marriage

-al-Masri entered Yemen using a fake passport under the name "Yussef Haddad Labib" and taught in village schools.
-He married Hasna Yahia Ali Hussein, a native of Yemen, in the capital Sanaa in 1998 and they had three children.
-Hasna was arrested in the same April 18 operation in the Lake Tharthar area, south of Baghdad, in which her husband was killed.
-"I only found out that he was Abu Ayyub al-Masri after the death of Abu Musab al-Zarqawi," Hasna subsequently stated, referring to the Jordanian commander of Al-Qaeda in Iraq, who was killed in a 2006 US air raid and replaced by her husband.
-Hasna asserted that her husband had always been a "secretive character".
-In 2011, his wife Hasna was sentenced to death in Iraq.
+Al-Masri entered Yemen using a fake passport under the name Yussef Haddad Labib, and taught in village schools.
+In 1998, in Sanaa, Yemen, al-Masri married Hasna Yahia Ali Hussein, a Yemeni native.
+They had three children.